 Individuals – Salesforce Administrators, Consultants, Developers or Architects who would like to master the concepts of Salesforce Flows and start using it in their Salesforce Org.

 Organizations – Salesforce customers, system integrators (SI), implementation partners and ISVs looking to upskill their team on Flows, reduce the technical debt and reduce the amount of customization in their Salesforce implementation.
-With our on-demand batch offering, you can schedule a batch exclusively for your participants at a date and time that works for you.

 Who Should NOT Take This Course?

 This course is not intended for Salesforce end-users